videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 <br/>

-- Now, we will place `join-screen` and `top-bar` component in one file called `app.component.html` and create `meeting-container` here.
+- Finally, assemble the components by creating the `app.component.html` file and incorporating the previously created components into it.
+Additionally, create the `meeting-container` here.

 ```html title="app.component.html"
 <div *ngIf="showJoinScreen">